Using GPS watches for orienteering

 GPS watches are an integral part of the post-race debrief.
 The amount of information to peruse seems formidable.
 Daniel Gray explores the main features relevant to an orienteer, and how to use them in race analysis.

 From route to VO2 max, from heart rate to elevation, what does it all mean?
-Amongst the myriad of data they generate, what is useful in an orienteering context?
+Amongst the myriad of data sport watches generate, what is useful in an orienteering context?

 A note on Orienteering Australia rules